 From the Springdale & Zion Canyon Visitor Center, continue another 1.4 miles on SR-9 to the south entrance of Zion National Park.
-Once you enter the park, make your first right turn and travel roughly another 0.3 miles toward The National Park Visitor Center.
+Once inside the park, make your first right turn and travel roughly another 0.3 miles toward The National Park Visitor Center.
 Make your first right turn for regular parking or make your first left turn for RV and trailer parking.
 Walk over to the Zion National Park Shuttle stop in front of the Zion National Park Visitor Center (Stop 1).
 Ride the shuttle to Weeping Rock (Stop 7).
 Exit the shuttle and continue on to the Weeping Rock trailhead.

 From the Springdale & Zion Canyon Visitor Center, continue 1.4 miles on SR-9 to the south entrance of Zion National Park.
-Once you enter the park, continue another 1.5-miles to the Zion Canyon Scenic Route (Sign on the right side: Zion Lodge, Scenic Drive) turn left.
+Once inside the park, continue another 1.5-miles to the Zion Canyon Scenic Route (Sign on the right side: Zion Lodge, Scenic Drive) turn left.
 From there, travel another 4.6-miles up the Scenic Drive until you get to the Weeping Rock shuttle stop on your right-hand sign.

 Shortest Trail in the park